cvisionai/tator/doc/setup_tator/cluster.rst

 `DuckDNS <http://www.duckdns.org/>`_ to create a domain for the app.

 For hardware, you can use a single virtual machine, a single node, or a cluster of nodes in a local area network.
-Other CAs can also be used to provide TLS certificates.
 For LAN-only deployments, the DuckDNS subdomain can be configured to point to a LAN-local address via its DNS entry.

 We recommend going through the full tutorial at least once using a single node or VM.
-After that, feel free to skip some steps if you already have a domain, SSL certificate, NFS server, or Kubernetes cluster.
+After that, feel free to skip some steps if you already have a domain, NFS server, or Kubernetes cluster.
 The full tutorial assumes you are starting with just bare metal.

 Architectural Pieces
 ====================